 Students who are in care, a care leaver, living independently and receiving Income Support or Universal Credit or receiving DLA or PIP as well as ESA or Universal Credit can apply for a Vulnerable Bursary of up to £1,200 per year.

-The bursary application system is now open for all current students and students new to the college for the 2021/2022 academic year.
+The bursary application system is now open for current students and applicants who have been offered a conditional place at the College for September 2023.

-Please use the guidance notes available below to help you with your application.
-If you are unable to use the online bursary system or have any queries, please contact the Finance Department at the college or email email@example.com
+Please read the guidance notes available below to help you with your application.
+If you are unable to use the online bursary system or have any queries please contact the finance department at the College or email firstname.lastname@example.org